JackCX777/brute_force/README.md

 In other cases, you will have to perform some preparations:
 Download and install Python 3.8 or above as recommended on official Python's website https://www.python.org
+Create venv/bin/ inside your applications folder if don't have them and copy requirements.txt file from your applications folde to the venv/bin/ directory.
 Open terminal window from applications folder and install program requirements by following commands:
 $ cd venv/bin/